Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 With the data hand, we can compute the average compilation by files, and by stage of the OCaml compiler pipeline.
 In our case, we are mostly interested in the typechecking stage, and global compilation time, since #10337 should only alters the typechecking times.
 It is therefore useful to split the compilation time into `typechecking + other=total`.
-Then for each files in the 15 packages above, I can can compute the average time for each of those stages and the relative change of average compilation time: `time after/time before`.
+Then for each files in the 15 packages above, we can can compute the average time for each of those stages and the relative change of average compilation time: `time after/time before`.

 Rendering those relative changes for the typechecking time, file by file (with the corresponding 90% confidence interval) yields